Luke - HackTheBox

 Searching the error message on Google, we find that the token must be provided

-header.
+in the GET request using the X-Access-Token header.
 Let's fire up Burp and

 try: